jlopez77/python-niber/README.md

 # niber
 I-DE daily data scrapper

-Poor coded proof of concept on scrapping daily consumption data from Iberdrola I-DE website.
+Poorly coded proof of concept on scrapping daily consumption data from Iberdrola I-DE website.
 As I-DE API is blocked to automated querys with a catpcha, creative methods are needed.

 This code will require dependencies like geckodriver, selenium and others not (yet) described here.